-- Four behaviours often displayed by outstanding board directors in Asia: asking questions; speaking their mind; evaluating decisions critically and displaying good judgment; and developing meaningful relationships.
+- 4 behaviors often displayed by outstanding board directors in Asia: asking questions; speaking their mind; evaluating decisions critically and displaying good judgment; and developing meaningful relationships.

-- Top five qualities board leaders in Asia must have for sustained impact include: trust and credibility; sound judgment; strategic intent; having a long-term view; and ability to do strategic planning.
+- Top 5 qualities board leaders in Asia must have for sustained impact include trust and credibility; sound judgment; strategic intent; having a long-term view; and ability to do strategic planning.

 “While the traditional approaches of Asian boards have succeeded in building Asian companies’ market share to this point, we are seeing that natural limit of how far these approaches can carry companies,” said Sunil Puri, Senior Director of Research, Innovation and Product Development, Asia, CCL, who led this research.
 “What will distinguish the next generation of Asian board leaders is their ability to develop others’ leadership skills and capabilities, creating a culture that can be quickly scaled.”

 CCL research suggests a four-step process for Asian Boards to continue to be effective:

 - Evaluate existing governance maturity, to ensure they are operating on a strong foundation;

 - Reflect on leader intent and capability, with regular dialogue;